unepwcmc/NRT/server/docs/windows-deploy-management.md

 ### NRT_Web_application
 This is the Node.JS web application.
 By default, it is configured to run on port 80.
 The application itself is located at <SERVER LOCATION HERE>.
-This runs the `npm run win-production` in the web application `server/` directory.
+This runs `node bin/server.js` in the web application `server/` directory.
 It logs to `server/log/production.log` and `server/log/service.log`.
 This must be running at all times.